su20yu1919/cwa-portal/README.md

 Things in general to do that still need finish:

 * Update dataset with new files or delete existing files (maybe a dedicated dataset management interface)
-* Delete dataset files when the dataset itself is deleted
+* Delete dataset files when the dataset itself is deleted (completed, but bulk delete crashes the server)
-* Some small UI bugs in the dataset creation page
+* Some small UI bugs in the dataset creation page (sometimes error message does not show)
+* Figure out a way to distinguish files with the same name.

 ####*Dataset List*